riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture.md

 <img src="../images/posts/package-based-architecture-part-1/bad-add-btn.png" class="img-responsive" />

 ###Making our three feature packages modular.
 To enhance modularity we will create a main index page for our customer functionality.
-We'll also remove the add button from the list customer template and put it in it's own template.
+We'll also remove the add button from the `listCustomer` template and put it in it's own template.

 Let's start off by creating the index page.
-A good place for this file will be in the `customer` package.
+A good place for this file will be in the `customer` package; it is specific to our customer functionality but not associated with the "list", "new", or "add" functionality.

 #####Terminal
 {% highlight Bash %}